Alan Fletcher

-The iconic work of the designer who helped to teach the world the art of looking sideways.
+Alan Fletcher: Spotlight on the iconic designer who taught the world the art of looking sideways.

-Today we mark the 10th anniversary of the passing of Alan Fletcher, one of the most celebrated British designers of the 20th Century.
+Today marks the 10th anniversary of the passing of Alan Fletcher, one of the most celebrated designers of the 20th Century.
+In this spotlight we explore his enduring work and legacy.

 A person without imagination is like a teabag without water.

 Alan Gerard Fletcher was born in 1931 in Nairobi, Kenya where his father was a civil servant.
 When his father became terminally ill, he returned to England at the age of five to live with his grandparents in Shepherd’s Bush, London.
-He studied design at the Hammersmith School of Art from 1949, then at the Central School of Art where he studied under noted typographer Anthony Froshaug.
+He studied design at the Hammersmith School of Art from 1949 before moving to the Central School of Art where he studied under noted typographer Anthony Froshaug.
 Here, he befriended (soon to become famous) designers Colin Forbes,Terence Conran, David Hicks, Peter Firmin, Theo Crosby, Derek Birdsall and Ken Garland.

 The early work

-He never managed to persuade the Container Corporation to give him an advert to design, but in 1958 he was commissioned to do a Fortune magazine cover by pure chance.
-On a Friday afternoon he was in New York showing Leo Lionni his portfolio when news came through that the Russians had just launched Sputnik.
-Fortune had to change the cover quickly so Fletcher was asked on the spot to produce a design by Monday morning.
-According to Jeremy Myerson, in Fletchers book ‘Beware Wet Paint’ it was “the first important commission of his professional career”.
+Fletcher never did manage to persuade the Container Corporation to give him an advert to design, but in 1958 he was commissioned to do a Fortune magazine cover by pure chance.
+On a Friday afternoon he was in New York showing Leo Lionni his portfolio when news came through that the Russians had just launched Sputnik into space.
+Fortune had to change the cover quickly and Fletcher was asked on the spot to produce a design by Monday morning.
+According to Jeremy Myerson, in Fletcher’s book ‘Beware Wet Paint’ it was “the first important commission of his professional career”.

 Fletcher, Forbes, Gill

 The early 1960s saw a number of influential American designers arrive in London.
 One of these was Bob Gill.
-In 1962 Fletcher, Gill and Forbes co-founded the design firm “Fletcher, Forbes, Gill” working out of a small studio near Baker Street.
+In 1962 Alan Fletcher, Bob Gill and Colin Forbes co-founded “Fletcher, Forbes, Gill”.
+Working out of a small studio close to Baker Street this company was the precursor to what would become the global design firm known as “Pentagram”.

-Their fusion of type and image was unprecedented in Britain at the time.
-The quality of their work along with features written about the studio in magazines such as Vogue helped to propel them in to the public limelight and quickly make them the most fashionable design company in town.
-Gill would leave the partnership in 1965, being replaced by architect Theo Crosby.
+Their work was unprecedented in Britain at the time and features written about the studio in magazines such as Vogue helped to propel them in to the public limelight and make them the most fashionable design company in town.
+Gill would leave the partnership in 1965 to be replaced by architect Theo Crosby.

 Space is substance.

-Crosby, Fletcher, Forbes continued throughout the 1960s until in the early 1970s, as the range of creative services shifted towards a multidisciplinary approach and with a growing number of partners, it became obvious a new name was required.
-It was Fletcher who proposed the name ‘Pentagram’ to the other partners who were; Theo Crosby, Kenneth Grange, Colin Forbes and Mervyn Kurlansky.
-The idea being that the five points of the star would represent each partner.
+The new partnership of Crosby, Fletcher, Forbes continued through the 1960s until the early 1970s.
+But, with the range of creative services shifting towards a multidisciplinary approach and with a growing number of partners, it became obvious a new name was required.
+It was Fletcher who proposed the name ‘Pentagram’ the idea being that the five points of the star would represent each partner.

-The company had a unique organisational structure devised by Forbes, which enabled the partners to work both independently and collaboratively.
-This innovative approach (unique even by today’s standards) has allowed the studio to flourish through successive generations of partners and a growing number of offices.
-Today Pentagram is considered to be the world’s largest independent design company.
+Colin Forbes developed a groundbreaking organisational structure which enabled each partner to work both independently and collaboratively when required.
+This innovative approach (unique even by today’s standards) allowed the studio to flourish through successive generations of partners and a growing number of offices.
+Today Pentagram is considered to be the world’s largest independent design company with offices in many different countries.

 Design is not a thing you do.
 It is a way of life.

-One of Fletcher’s most enduring designs is his identity for the Victoria & Albert Museum in London.
-It is a logo which captures the heritage of the museum whilst simultaneously being modern and timeless.
-His work has served as an inspiration for the many designers and studios who continue to work with V&A as can be seen in the examples below.
+One of Fletcher’s most enduring designs is his identity for the Victoria & Albert Museum in 1989.
+This timeless monogram captures the heritage of the museum whilst being thoroughly modern.
+His work has served as an inspiration for the many designers and studios who continue to work with V&A as can be seen in the various examples below.

 The artist designer

 Fletcher rarely went anywhere without a pencil and a set of watercolours.
-He was constantly scribbling, painting on whatever materials came to hand; paper napkins, matchbooks, cardboard and making collage from found ephemera.
-As much an artist as he was a designer, he was always inventive and inspired by the act of creating for pleasure.
-This joy can be clearly seen throughout his work for clients.
+He was constantly scribbling, painting on whatever materials came to hand; paper napkins, matchbooks, cardboard and making collage from all kinds of found ephemera.
+As much an artist as he was a designer, Fletcher was inspired by the act of creating for pleasure.

-A significant influence on Fletcher’s work was his love of travel.
-He once said, “I can’t be creative unless I’m in a foreign country” emphasising the importance of immersing oneself in new cultures and environments.
-His journeys took him to places as diverse as India, Japan and Mexico where he absorbed the local visual languages and incorporated them into his design vocabulary.
+A significant influence was Fletcher’s love of travel.
+His statement “I can’t be creative unless I’m in a foreign country” emphasised the importance to him of immersion in new cultures and environments.
+His journeys took him to places as diverse as India, Japan and Mexico where he soaked up the local visual culture and incorporated it into his design vocabulary.

 Much like Paul Rand, Alan Fletcher had very distinctive hand writing.
 He used it often within his work, particularly to illustrate his favourite quotations.
 His ‘made-by-hand’ approach to both typography and illustration gave his work an immediacy which was instantly endearing and recognisable.
 It was seemingly effortless, however (as can be seen from his sketch books) he spent a lifetime crafting his technique.